noisebridge/flask-noiselist/README.rst

 changes and reload new code automatically.
 In doubt, simply Ctrl-C and restart the server with './bin/flask-ctl debug fg'.
 This also means that any pdbing will take you directly to this console.

+Technical Note: Please be aware that the extra virtualenv step is likely not required if your system has always used buildout or virtual envs.
+I leave it here for anyone who has already mucked up their global packages.
+It's good practice anyways :)

 Modifying These Instructions